JuzerShakir/ror_guide/README.md

-# A guide to becoming a ROR Developer
+# Ruby On Rails ultimate guide

-_Ensures that the best resources are available to provide all of the knowledge for the relevant subjects._
+_Ensures that the best resources are available to provide all of the knowledge for the relevant subjects.
+A one stop-guide to ROR!_

 ## Guides